 Most students admitted to the PhD program rotate through three laboratories in their first year to identify a PhD advisor.
 Current focus areas of research include, but are not limited to, Cancer Biology; Gene Expression; Genome Structure, Evolution & Repair; Infectious Disease; Metabolism & Physiology; Microbiomes; Plant Molecular Biology; Prions & Neurobiology; Stem Cells & Development; Synthetic Biology and STEM Communication.
 Students are encouraged to complete coursework in computational/quantitative approaches, and an emphasis is placed on effective communication with various audiences.
 The CMB program supports a student association and aims to create an inclusive and welcoming culture for all.

-Students interested in this graduate program should refer to the Cell and Molecular Biology website for further details.
+Students interested in this program should refer to the Graduate and Professional Bulletin or visit the Cell and Molecular Biology website for further details.

 CM 510Introduction to Cell and Molecular Biology1